puace/Astrology/README.md

-Simple Astrology app that show emojis based in what you write in a input box
+Simple Astrology app that show random emojis based in what you write in a input box